 Futurepump solar pumps are easy-to-maintain solar irrigation pumps, built around a simple piston pump arrangement.
 Futurepump has gradually improved their product and are now able to provide every pump with five-years warranty and remote monitoring as standard.
 They will also offer it on finance through partners, in order to lower the upfront barriers to solar technology.

 Productivity can be doubled through the use of irrigation water that does not rely on engine pumps.
 In addition, the growing season can be extended through the dry season, during which produce brings higher market prices.
 Futurepump’s customer, Bob Ouma, explains how he can now sell green maize in the dry season, fetching four times the income than that of the dried maize he used to sell.

 Futurepump lowers the upfront barriers to solar technology by offering financing and allows small vegetable farmers to increase profits by as much as 45 percent through the use of a solar pump, while reducing their reliance on fossil fuel.
-All of these benefits will have a major impact on small-scale farmers; for female farmers in particular the reduction in the labor burden of manual irrigation or carrying fuel pumps is a significant benefit.
+All of these benefits will have a major impact on small-scale farmers, especially for women and children who take on much of the labor burden of manual irrigation or carrying fuel pumps.